Joshfairhead/Obsidian/Immanent/Projects/Lunar Punk Labs/Unenclosable Regenerative Markets.md

 mitigating costs; risk and volitility will need to be baked into the design of any truely Regenerative financial product because its in the nature of both the markets and transformation itself.

-Now, recalling our investors are looking towards socio-political heuristics like ESGs - how can we harness markets to actualise the most unrealised potential according to their own critera?